-My adventures with this sweet chilli jam started early one Saturday morning when I visited the Porterville Farmers Market while we were enjoying a weekend away in the nearby vicinity.
+My adventures with this sweet chilli jam began early one Saturday morning when I visited the Porterville Farmers Market while we were enjoying a weekend away in the nearby vicinity.
 It is a beautifully quaint market set up on the Houdconstant Farm in Porterville and it has such a great variety of the finest and freshest farm produce (Vegetables, Fruit, Bread & Pasteries, Eggs, Jams etc) available for purchase at the most reasonable prices.
-This market is definitely worth a visit if you are in the area on a Saturday.
-At the market I purchased a sweet chilli jam (as I am a chilli lover) that I fell in love with but due to the fact that the market is too far to visit on a regular basis, I began to experiment with a recipe for my own homemade sweet chilli jam.
+This market is definitely worth a visit if you are in the area on a Saturday morning.
+At the market, I purchased a sweet chilli jam (as I am a chilli lover) that I fell in love with.
+Due to the fact that this market is too far to visit on a regular basis, I began to experiment with a recipe for my own homemade sweet chilli jam.

-Most sweet chilli jam recipes contain tomatoes, garlic and onion but I wanted to make one without any of those ingredients.
+Most sweet chilli jam recipes that I came across contained tomatoes, garlic and onion but I wanted to make one without any of those ingredients.
 In my experimenting, I used sweet chilli jam by BBC Goodfood as a base recipe and then made adjustments until I was happy.
-Due to the red peppers and chillies not having much pectin (when cooked to a high temperature in combination with acid and sugar, it forms a gel), I added pectin into the recipe to ensure the jam sets.
-Pectin requirements differ depending on the brand of pectin used so you will need to adjust the pectin and sugar ratios accordingly.
+Due to the red peppers and chillies not having much pectin, I added pectin into the recipe to ensure the jam sets.
+Please note: pectin requirements differ depending on the brand of pectin used so you will need to adjust the pectin and sugar ratios accordingly.

 Here are some helpful tips before starting